What might the Instant Verification System find?

 What might AI and deep-learning discover in the data collected for developing the Triple 2 Algorithm?

-Researchers: Could PhotoMed’s empirical data provides you with head start?
+Researchers: Could PhotoMed’s empirical data give you with head start?

 Like the early images from the Hubble Space Telescope, PhotoMed’s empirical data provide a baseline for comparing future data.
 The recordings were made without knowing what questions might be asked in the future.
 It is the first data from testing different wavelengths in the same person during each visit.
 The recordings include the timing of responses for apparently disparate disorders.